Vampire/git-spindle/docs/gitlab.rst

 If you specify an issue number, that issue will be turned into a pull request and you will not be asked to write a pull request message.

-.. describe:: git lab apply-merge <merge-request-number>
+.. describe:: git lab apply-merge [--parent] <merge-request-number>

 GitLab makes it easy for you to merge merge requests, but if you want to keep your history linear, this one is for you.
 It applies a merge request using